 From a young age, she has performed as a soloist with many orchestras, including the Orquesta Sinfónica Simón Bolívar de Venezuela under the baton of Maestro Rodolfo Saglimbeni, the Kensington Philharmonic Orchestra, the Hayden Chamber Orchestra, the Bohuslav Martinů Philharmonic Orchestra, the Czech Philarmonic Orchestra Pardubice, the Harlow Symphony Orchestra, the Eastbourne Symphony Orchestra, the Francigena Chamber Orchestra, the Nuove Assonanze Orchestra, the Strings of Maderna Orchestra, the Note Future Chamber Orchestra, the Florence Symphonietta, the Orchestra Classica di Alessandria, among others.
 In 2021, she played the violin Concerto in F major by Thomas Linley Jr. in its premiere performance in Italy.
 In 2022, she performed as a soloist with the New English Concert Orchestra at the Battle Proms Concerts at Blenheim Palace, Burghley House, Hatfield House, and Highclere Castle in the UK.
-During her time at the RCM, she performed as a soloist the third movement of Mozart’s violin concerto K216 with the RCM Chamber Orchestra in a live-streamed orchestral masterclass with Maxim Vengerov.
+During her time at the RCM, she performed as a soloist with the RCM Chamber Orchestra in a live-streamed orchestral masterclass with Maxim Vengerov.
 She also played as a soloist at the Conductors’ Podium event.
-Additionally, she has performed Navarra by Sarasate with Maxim Vengerov and other RCM students during a private Gala at RCM, and later with the Oxford Philharmonic Orchestra at the Royal Albert Hall.
+Additionally, she has performed Navarra by Sarasate with Maxim Vengerov during a private Gala at RCM, and later for the celebration of his 40-year stage career in April 2023 with the Oxford Philharmonic Orchestra at the Royal Albert Hall.

 As a recitalist, she has performed at various prestigious festivals and venues including the Lerici Music Festival, the Bloomsbury Festival, and the Victoria & Albert Museum in London.
 She has also performed at the Royal Palace of Gödöllő in Hungary, where she gave a world premiere performance of pieces by Alfredo D’Ambrosio recorded live on a DVD by Achord Pictures.
-Other notable venues include Giardini La Mortella in Ischia, Villa Lante in Rome, the Italian Institute of Culture in Budapest as a prizewinner of Campus delle Arti 2017 Prize, Pitti Palace in Florence, Brera Museum in Milan during EXPO 2015, Piaggio Foundation Museum, and the Weill Recital Hall of Carnegie Hall in New York as a prize winner at the New York International Artists Competition, among others.
+Other notable venues include Giardini La Mortella in Ischia thanks to William Walton Foundation, Villa Lante in Rome thanks to Musicaimmagine and Institutum Romanum Finlandiae, the Italian Institute of Culture in Budapest as a prizewinner of Campus delle Arti 2017 Prize, Pitti Palace in Florence Florence thanks to Musica con le Ali, Brera Museum in Milan during EXPO 2015, Piaggio Foundation Museum, and the Weill Recital Hall of Carnegie Hall in New York as a prize winner at the New York International Artists Competition, among others.

 In 2020 and 2023, she participated in the "European Festival of Soloists" organized by the Delegation of the European Union, the embassies of EU Member States in Venezuela, and El Sistema as an Italian representative.
 Some of her performances have been broadcast by the Vatican Radio, Czech Radio, and Venice Classic Radio.